shubhamwagh/stereo-calib/REPORT.md

 ## Depth Map

-Utilizing the disparity map computed in the above step and the disparity-to-depth mapping matrix ($Q$), we generate a three-dimensional representation of the scene.
+Utilising the disparity map computed in the above step and the disparity-to-depth mapping matrix ($Q$), we generate a three-dimensional representation of the scene.
 We achieve this by employing the `cv2.reprojectImageTo3D` function, which seamlessly converts pixel disparities into spatial coordinates, effectively constructing a depth map.
 The
 $Q$ matrix encapsulates crucial parameters such as the baseline between stereo cameras and the formula for converting